Lab Contract

 i.
 Trello will be used to keep track of individual and group to-do lists. (https://trello.com/invite/bioniclab1/4914ae14baa74ed54372e70aea294241 invite link)

 k.
-Small Group Meetings.
+Small Group Meetings (Fall Only).
 Small groups will be composed of 3-4 randomly selected trainees.
-Groups will meet weekly in person for at least 1 hour to discuss proposed experiments, provide feedback on outlines and manuscripts, and engage in collaborative communication.
+Groups will meet weekly in person for 1 hour to discuss proposed experiments, provide feedback on outlines and manuscripts, and engage in collaborative communication.
 These meetings are expected to take place sometime during MWF 9-5.
 Groups will be changed each month and assigned by the Workshop Facilitator at the beginning of the semester.

 4. LAB WORKSHOP